kite-sdk/kite-docs/using-kite-properties.md

 Kite passes descriptor properties to the underlying file formats.
 For example, Parquet defines `parquet.block.size`, which is approximately the amount of data that is buffered before writing a group of records (a "row group"). `parquet.block.size` defaults to 128MB.

 #### Avoiding Parquet OutOfMemory Exceptions

 The amount of data kept in memory for each file could be up to the Parquet block size in bytes.
 That means that the upper bound for a writer's memory consumption is `parquet.block.size` * `kite.writer.cache-size`.
 It is important that this number doesn't exceed a reasonable portion of the heap memory allocated to the process, or else the write could fail with an `OutOfMemoryException`.
-You can set these properties on your datasets with [`DatasetDescriptor.Builder.property`][dataset-descriptor-builder] when using the API, or with the `--set` option from the command line.

 ```
 kite-dataset update <uri> --set kite.writer.cache-size=2